 Within 8 weeks the podcast was exceeding the downloads The Head Trash Show had enjoyed while it was dominating the self-help chart, and yet I was nowhere to be seen inside the top 100 podcasts in the Kids & Family category.
 The podcast continued to grow each month adding 30-40% each month.
 I was completely taken aback.
 I started seeking out guests to interview and was amazed when I was able to secure high profile guests – at least in the birth world.
 Slowly, my episode plan fall to the wayside as I responded to how my content was being consumed.
 I was overwhelmed by emails from women all over the world telling me how much the podcast was helping them.
 They wanted more.
 They had questions.
 They wanted guidance.
 They needed support.
 The podcast wasn’t enough.

 Eventually, I decided to take this whole birth thing a bit more seriously and started creating products and services to support the podcast, and so my new business was born.. just like that, out of a podcast.

-Today, it’s been downloaded nearly 200,000 times in over 170 countries and has been credited with not only changing lives but saving lives too. yes!
+Today, it’s been downloaded nearly 700,000 times in over 180 countries and has been commissioned by UK Health Radio.
+It has been credited with not only changing lives but saving lives too. yes!
 One pregnant lady was listening to my podcast as she had a car accident.
 The only thing that she could hear as the car was rolling down a hill was my voice.
 It was an episode where I was speaking on the importance on remaining calm for your baby.
 She listened and stayed calm, and was able to do so until the ambulance arrived to fish her out of her car.
 They were amazed that both her and baby were in such a good state.
 She thanks me for saving both their lives. #truestory